ErikCan/19apr4-1926_jekyll-minify/README.md

 ## Usage

-[Download](https://github.com/ErikCan/jekyll-compress-html/releases/latest) `compress.html` to your `_layouts` directory and define it to be used by any "real" layout, e.g. as some "root" layout in a hierarchy or explicitely in every layout's front matter.
+[Download](https://github.com/ErikCan/jekyll-compress-html/releases/latest) `compress.html` to your `_layouts` directory and define it as layout for your existing layout(s), e.g. as some "root" layout in a hierarchy or explicitely in every layout's front matter.
 Nothing else necessary, minification happens by / as normal Jekyll layout applying.